 The game this Saturday will be played at the ANZ Stadium in Sydney, where it’s expected to attract a crowd of close to 40,000.
 The two sides have endured contrasting seasons and Sydney FC will head in as comfortable favourites as a result, but this is a rivalry which brings out more passion than any other in the league and is always compelling viewing, regardless of where the teams find themselves in the standings.

 Brisbane Roar v Wellington Phoenix

 Friday 12 April at 7.50 PM (Foxtel/Kayo)

 Melbourne Victory v Central Coast Mariners

 Shown as Sydney time, adjust for regional difference.
 Sydney Derby TV replay available on Fox Sports in the days after the match has concluded.

 So if you’re a resident of Australia you may wish to consider the 14 day Kayo Sports free trial which has no lock-in contract so you can check out the service and leave if it doesn’t offer what you’re looking for.
-Kayo will broadcast every A-League match live, and if you have to be out and about you can stream Sydney FC vs Wanderers free to eligible mobile devices within minutes of getting started.
+Kayo will broadcast every A-League match live, and if you have to be out and about you can simply stream Sydney FC vs Wanderers free to an eligible mobile device within minutes of getting started.